 \section{Second quantization formalism}

-We discuss here how the formalism of second quantization can be naturally implemented within our framework.
-Although our model describes a closed Universe composed of a finite number of subsystems, we employ the second-quantized formalism as a convenient technical tool.
-This language clearly allows for the description of multi-particle states, but in our analysis both $R$ and $S$ continue to be treated as single particles.
-The~field-theoretic structure is used solely to maintain contact with the standard formulation of quantum field theory, without going beyond the regime of single-particle physics.
+We discuss here how a second-quantized formulation can be implemented within our framework.
+Although the underlying model describes a closed Universe with a finite number of subsystems, we introduce this formalism as a representational tool.
+While it naturally accommodates multi-particle states, we restrict the analysis to the single-excitation sector, so that both $R$ and $S$ are effectively described as single particles.
+The field-theoretic structure is thus used only to maintain contact with standard quantum field theory, without addressing genuinely many-particle dynamics.

 Before introducing second-quantized fields on the relational coordinate \( \xi = y - x \), it is however important to clearly state the key assumptions that ensure the mathematical and physical consistency of the formalism.